 The Pantanal is fast becoming a key destination for wildlife-watching.
 Make sure you have good insect/mosquito repellent and a tick removal tool for mosquitoes and ticks, absolutely don't forget your camera and good binoculars, and you'll need a rimmed sunhat plus sunglasses.
 Wear long loose clothing with sturdy footwear when exploring during the day, but flip-flops are great for the evenings.

 If you plan on visiting Iguazu Falls it is good to wear pumps, sneakers or good walking shoes.
-It is not cold but with all the vapour you will get wet, so a very lightweight raincoat is a good idea and a small travel umbrella will be useful - particularly when you want to take photos.
+It is not cold but with all the vapour you will get wet, so a very lightweight raincoat is a good idea and a small travel umbrella will be useful – particularly when you want to take photos, or you may like to take a waterproof phone case.
 During December, January, February and March the falls will be at their fullest.